Bilbao

-Bilbao (Note: Pronunciation: /bɪlˈbaʊ, -ˈbɑːəʊ/ bil-BOW-,_--BAH-oh, /USalso-ˈbeɪoʊ/ --BAY-oh; /es/; Bilbo /eu/.) or Bilbo is a city in northern Spain, the largest city in the province of Biscay and in the Basque Country as a whole.
-With a population of 347,342 as of 2024, it is the 11th-largest city in Spain, and the largest in northern Spain.
+Bilbao (Note: Pronunciation: /bɪlˈbaʊ, -ˈbɑːəʊ/ bil-BOW-,_--BAH-oh, /USalso-ˈbeɪoʊ/ --BAY-oh; /es/; Bilbo /eu/.) is a city in northern Spain, the largest city in the province of Biscay and in the autonomous community of the Basque Country.
+With a population of 347,342 as of 2024, it is the 11th most populous city in Spain, and the most populous in northern Spain.
 The Bilbao metropolitan area has 1,037,847 inhabitants, making it the most populous metropolitan area in northern Spain.
 The comarca of Greater Bilbao is the fifth-largest urban area in Spain.
 Bilbao is also the main urban area in what is defined as the Greater Basque region.

 Bilbao is located in the north-central part of Spain, some 16 km south of the Bay of Biscay, where the economic social development is located, where the estuary of Bilbao is formed.
 Its main urban core is surrounded by two small mountain ranges with an average elevation of 400 m.
 Its climate is shaped by the Bay of Biscay low-pressure systems and mild air, moderating summer temperatures by Iberian standards, with low sunshine and high rainfall.
 The annual temperature range is low for its latitude.

 After its foundation in the late 13th century by Diego López V de Haro, head of the powerful Haro family, Bilbao was one of the commercial hubs of the Basque Country that enjoyed significant importance in the Crown of Castile.
 This was due to its thriving port activity based on the export of wool and iron commodities extracted from the Biscayan quarries to all over Europe.